20AndersDev/ca_cms_anders-nes/README.md

 SquareEyes was a cross course project during my first year at noroff.
 The cross course project task was to create a website for users to purchase movies and critera was that it nedded to be responsive,follow wcag guidelines and be targeted to the right audience.

-The website consists of thes pages:
+The website consists of these pages:

 - index.html (home page)
 - list-of-videos.html (lists all the available movies)